dwashy21/XmlToJsonUtility/README.md

 During execution, user will have the option to write output to a file(s), or directly to the console.

 ### Dependency Management
-Maven is used for dependency management for this project.
+Maven is used for dependency management in this project.

 ### Testing
 Testing is performed using JUnit5 and the *[junit5-system-exit](https://github.com/tginsberg/junit5-system-exit)* library to validate calls to System.exit()